1994 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 1994-S Silver DCAM Quarter Value

-The 1994-S Silver quarter stands apart from its circulation-strike counterparts as a collector-focused proof coin containing 90% silver.
-Struck exclusively at the San Francisco Mint with only 785,329 pieces produced, it represents a return to the silver content that characterized quarters before 1965.
+The 1994-S Silver quarter is a collector-focused proof coin struck exclusively at the San Francisco Mint with a composition of 90% silver and 10% copper.
+With only 785,329 pieces produced, it is the scarcest of all four 1994 quarter varieties and represents a deliberate return to the silver content that defined quarters before the Coinage Act of 1965.

 1994-S Silver DCAM Quarter Price/Grade Chart